×

 • Hypervisor: A software program that acts as an intermediary between the physical hardware and the guest operating systems.

 • Guest OS Installation: You install an operating system like Windows or Linux, within the virtual environment.
-The gust OS mimics the process on physical hardware.
+The guest OS mimics the process on physical hardware.

-• Resource Sharing: Multiple virtual machines share the CPU, memory, and storage of one physical machine.
+• Resource Sharing: Multiple virtual hardware share the CPU, memory, and storage of one physical machine.
 The hypervisor manages this sharing seamlessly.

 • File Access: When your guest OS requests a file, the process is seamless.
 The hypervisor steps in, fetches the file from its virtual hard drive and delivers it to the guest OS efficiently.